 I am a flexible person, not hanging to a 9-5 job, but instead working where needed.
 Where possible I try to work from the office but I am an expert at working from home as well, delivering my assignment and tasks!

 Outside of my working experience I am a team member of the FreeBSD project, where I have active commit bits for the doc/ repository as well as being a former member of the FreeBSD Security Team (officer-deputy when I left).
-In my many years of experience I feel best in the Security Team, where I triage incoming items, write advisories, proofread advisories, and various other tasks that are related to the Secretary.
+In my many years of experience I felt best in the Security Team, where I triaged incoming items, wrote advisories, proofread advisories, and various other tasks that were related to the Secretary/Security Officer.
 I am also known for leading the effort in translating the handbook to the Dutch language.
 I still try to keep this up to date as much as time permits.
 For the FreeBSD project I also wrote an article in BSD Magazine in 2008, scheduled another one but this one was never published.
-I Also wrote an article about migrating FreeBSD based firewalls to OpenBSD for my employer (Snow B.V) which was published in Linux Magazine in 2014.
+I also wrote an article about migrating FreeBSD based firewalls to OpenBSD for my employer (Snow B.V) which was published in Linux Magazine in 2014.
 I helped review several technical books about FreeBSD, working together with Michael Lucas amongst others.

 Courses through my employers